-Surfers usually take their board out when there's surf.
-But those who are especially good, reserve time to be on top of their board regardless of conditions.
+Surfers usually take their boards out when there's surf.
+But those who are especially good reserve time to be on top of their board regardless of conditions.

 Protect Yourself from Falling

 All newcomers fall.
 Even those who are experienced fall off their boards.
 It's not a question of if but when.
-Be prepared to safely jump off your board.
+Be prepared to jump off your board safely.